The Emblems of Christmas

 Candles represent man’s living spirit and the glory of Christ living within him.
 Candles were attached to the end of tree branches with wax or pins and were adhered to the tree to represent shining stars.

 Get into the festive spirit, start decorating the outside and inside of your home, put up the Christmas Tree, do some Christmas baking.
-Put the gifts them under the Christmas tree and open them on Christmas day.
+Put the gifts under the Christmas tree and open them on Christmas day.

 Also Read: Christmas Gifts